sudo-bmitch/docker-base/README.md

 ## Using /etc/entrypoint.d/

-- Files named "*.env" will be sourced if readable and may contain environment variables
+- Files named `*.env` will be sourced if readable and may contain environment variables
-- Files named "*.sh" will be executed if executable
+- Files named `*.sh` will be executed if executable
 - Files will be processed in order

 ## Using /etc/healthcheck.d/

-- This mirrors entrypoint.d functionality, first sourcing any "*.env" files, and then running all "*.sh" scripts.
+- This mirrors entrypoint.d functionality, first sourcing any `*.env` files, and then running all `*.sh` scripts.
 If any script fails, the healtcheck will fail.

 ## Environment variables